inothnagel/java-graphics-sentient-paint-blobs/README.md

-# java-graphics-sentient-paint-blobs
+# Sentient Paint Blobs from Outer Space!

-Playing around with interactive graphics animations in Java Swing and AWT.
+Experimenting with interactive graphics animations style and performance in Java Swing and AWT.

 Creates a swarm of colour-changing paint blobs that follow the cursor.

-Goal was to experiment with the graphics rendering style and performance of awt and swing.
+### Ideas
+ - Go complete fullscreen
+ - Keep track of frame rate and display it in the diagnostics
+ - Keep adding blobs until the frame rate hits an acceptable minimum
+ - Allow the user to fiddle with the parameters
+ - Allow the user to save and load parameter configurations

+### Learnings so far
+ - Canvas is surprisingly fast when you double-buffer, even on old hardware.
+ - Decoupling logical and display coordinates makes for simpler smoother animations.